nvdla/doc/doc/ias/unit_description.rst

 Overview
 ~~~~~~~~

-Convolution DMA (CDMA) is a pipeline stage of convolution pipeline.
+Convolution DMA (CDMA) is a pipeline stage in the convolution pipeline.
 It
-fetches data from SRAM/DRAM for convolution operation and stores them
+fetches data from SRAM/DRAM for the convolution operation and stores it
-into convolution buffer with particular order.
+into a convolution buffer in a particular order.
 The supported input
 formats are:

 -  Pixel data